Disclaimer: This is Untrue.

 *Attribution: http://en.wikipedia.org/wiki/File:Indusseal.JPG

-Subsequently, Indo-Aryan with light skin color came from the northwest around 1700 BCE.
-Indo-Aryan dominated India, introduced Brahmanism and their leaders became Brahmins (priests).
-Their language at the time around 1500 BCE would be Vedic Sanskrit.
-However, Vedic Sanskrit woudn't have letters.
-Subsequently, Vedic Sanskrit was reformed into Classical Sanskrit by the scholar Panini some time between 700 BCE - 300 BCE.
-On the other hand, it seems that various dialects occurred from Sanskrit, while "grammars and words" of the dialects were more or less similar.
-Various dialects are called Prakrit.
-Ancient Magadhi language (East Indian dialect), Gujarat language (West Indian dialect), and Pali language would be Prakrit around 300 BCE.
-On the other hand, Indian (developed) letters wouldn't yet be seen even in (Classical) Sanskrit.
+Subsequently, Indo-Aryans with light skin came from the northwest around 1700 BCE.
+The Indo-Aryans dominated India, introduced Brahmanism, and their leaders became Brahmins (priests).
+Their language at the time, around 1500 BCE, would have been Vedic Sanskrit.
+However, Vedic Sanskrit wouldn't have had letters.
+Subsequently, Vedic Sanskrit was reformed into Classical Sanskrit by the scholar Panini sometime between 700 BCE and 300 BCE.
+On the other hand, it seems that various dialects emerged from Sanskrit, while the "grammar and words" of the dialects were more or less similar.
+These various dialects are called Prakrit.
+The ancient Magadhi language (an East Indian dialect), Gujarati language (a West Indian dialect), and Pali language would have been Prakrit around 300 BCE.
+On the other hand, Indian (developed) letters were still not yet seen, even in (Classical) Sanskrit.

-The language Buddha spoke would be "ancient Magadhi" (a dialect of present-day "Bihari" language).
-Ancient Magadhi was a colloquial language (Prakrit; literally: natural language).
-(The formal sacred language at the time was Sanskrit.)
-Buddha didn't leave documented sutras.
+The language Buddha spoke would have been "ancient Magadhi" (a dialect of present-day Bihari language).
+Ancient Magadhi was a colloquial language (Prakrit; literally: natural language), while the formal sacred language at the time was Sanskrit.
+Buddha didn't leave any documented sutras.

-The First Buddhist Council by 500 disciples took place near Bodhgaya in Magadha Kingdom just after Buddha's death to preserve Buddha's sayings (supposedly around 486 - 400 BCE).
-The disciples at the time resoluted oral sutras about Buddha's saying and doing.
-However, since his teachings were forbidden to be documented by Buddha himself, his words and deeds were kept through oral instruction and memorization for 200 years after his death including the (oral) sutras in the First Buddhist Council and the Second Buddhist Council.
-The oral sutras in the First Buddhist Council and the Second Buddhist Council are not extant.
+The First Buddhist Council by 500 disciples took place near Bodhgaya in the Magadha Kingdom just after Buddha’s death to preserve his sayings (supposedly around 486 - 400 BCE).
+The disciples at the time recited oral sutras about Buddha's sayings and actions.
+However, since his teachings were forbidden to be documented by Buddha himself, his words and deeds were kept through oral instruction and memorization for 200 years after his death, including the (oral) sutras from the First Buddhist Council and the Second Buddhist Council.
+The oral sutras from the First Buddhist Council and the Second Buddhist Council are not extant.

 The Second Buddhist Council took place about 100 years after the First Buddhist Council (around 386 - 300 BCE).
 (As mentioned above, Buddha's teachings were kept through oral instruction.)
-As a result of the Second Council, disciples split into two groups, "Sthavira Nikaya school" and "Mahasanghika school."
-Sthavira school was in a sense particular about the original strict teachings.
-Mahasanghika school was in a sense particular about propagation.
+As a result of the Second Council, the disciples split into two groups: the "Sthavira Nikaya school" and the "Mahasanghika school."
+The Sthavira school was, in a sense, particular about the original strict teachings, while the Mahasanghika school was, in a sense, particular about propagation.

-Other than that, many schools arose, oral sutras kept by many schools became somewhat different.
+Other than that, many schools arose, and the oral sutras kept by these schools became somewhat different.

-Subsequently, the Mauryan King Ashoka appeared, quite patronaged Buddhism around 260 BCE.
-However, because of Ashoka's patronage, bogus monks and schools appeared expecting wealth, different sutras arose.
-Then King Ashoka supposedly held the Third Buddhist Council at Pataliputra (in present-day Indian state of Bihar) in Magadha Kingdom between Bodhgaya and Lumbini ca. 250 BCE to clarify the teachings of Buddha employing the monk Moggaliputta-Tissa .
-Importance of the Third Buddhist Council is mostly claimed by later Theravada school, according to later Theravada school, a group of Sthavira school won in the Third Council and the group became Theravada school.
-Theravada school's teachings were spread to a certain extent by King Ashoka.
+Subsequently, the Mauryan King Ashoka appeared and greatly patronized Buddhism around 260 BCE.
+However, because of Ashoka's patronage, bogus monks and schools appeared, expecting wealth, and different sutras arose.
+Then King Ashoka supposedly held the Third Buddhist Council at Pataliputra (in present-day Indian state of Bihar) in the Magadha Kingdom between Bodhgaya and Lumbini around 250 BCE to clarify the teachings of Buddha by employing the monk Moggaliputta-Tissa.
+The importance of the Third Buddhist Council is mostly claimed by the later Theravada school.
+According to the later Theravada school, a group from the Sthavira school prevailed in the Third Council, and this group became the Theravada school.
+The Theravada school's teachings were spread to a certain extent by King Ashoka.

-On the other hand, it is said that the first documented sutras were written through the Third Buddhist Council.
-However, the first documented sutras supposedly written in Magadhi dialect and Brahmi script are not extant.
+On the other hand, it is said that the first documented sutras were written during the Third Buddhist Council.
+However, the first documented sutras, supposedly written in the Magadhi dialect and Brahmi script, are not extant.

-Yet Ashoka also created Ashoka Pillars describing edicts based on Buddhism morality around India.
-The first attested Indian (developed) letters would be Ashoka Pillars' Brahmi script around 250 BCE.
-Brahmi supposedly came from Achaemenid Persian Empire's Aramic alphabet.
-Ashoka Pillars were grammatically written in Prakrit (people's languages or dialects) such as Magadhi dialect (East Indian dialect) and Gujarat dialect (West Indian dialect).
+Yet Ashoka also created the Ashoka Pillars, which describe edicts based on Buddhist morality around India.
+The first attested Indian (developed) letters would be the Brahmi script on the Ashoka Pillars around 250 BCE.
+Brahmi supposedly came from the Aramaic alphabet of the Achaemenid Persian Empire.
+The Ashoka Pillars were grammatically written in Prakrit (people's languages or dialects) such as the Magadhi dialect (East Indian dialect) and the Gujarati dialect (West Indian dialect).

 *Attribution: http://en.wikipedia.org/wiki/File:Brahmi_script_on_Ashoka_Pillar,_Sarnath.jpg